oracle-livelabs/converged/microservices-ords-security/teardown/teardown.md

 * When the Terraform script creation is finished (this will take a few minutes), click on **Destroy** button and wait for the process to complete.
 ![create stack](./images/stack-destroy.png " ")

 Run the destroy process again.
 If issues remain, delete manually the resources that hang the process, for example object storage bucket related to log files, and re-create a stack and apply destroy on it.
-(ANDY:There seems to be some leftovers from Data Safe after deletion, such as Audit policy that I can't figure out how to delete)

 ## Learn More